Bubba Ray Dudley: Immortal (2010–2012)

 On the July 28 episode of Impact Wrestling, Ray began having problems with fellow Immortal member Mr. Anderson, when he cost him his steel cage match against Kurt Angle.
 The tension between the two stablemates eventually led to a match on August 7 at Hardcore Justice, where Ray defeated Anderson with a low blow.
 From June to September, Ray was one of the twelve participants in the Bound for Glory Series to determine the number one contender to the TNA World Heavyweight Championship.
 When the group stage of the tournament concluded, Ray finished in the top four and thus advanced to the finals at No Surrender along with James Storm, Robert Roode and his Immortal stablemate, Gunner.
 On September 11 at No Surrender, Ray defeated Storm via disqualification, moving him up to 52 points.
 However, later in the event Roode managed to defeat Gunner via submission, which meant that he tied Ray's score to set up a tiebreaker match between the two.
 In the tiebreaker match, Ray was defeated by Roode via pinfall.
 On October 16 at Bound for Glory, Ray was defeated by former Immortal stablemate Mr. Anderson in a Falls Count Anywhere match.
 On November 13 at Turning Point, Ray and Scott Steiner were defeated by Anderson and Abyss in a tag team match.
 On January 8, 2012, at Genesis, Ray was defeated by Abyss in a Monster's Ball match.
 Ray later aligned himself with Bobby Roode, interfering in his matches especially ones relating to Roode's title.
 On February 12 at Against All Odds, Ray was unable to capture the TNA World Heavyweight Championship from Roode in a four-way match, which also included James Storm and Jeff Hardy.
 On the February 16 episode of Impact Wrestling, Ray was defeated by James Storm in a number one contender's match.
 On March 18 at Victory Road, Ray was defeated by Storm in a rematch to retain his spot as the number one contender.
 On the following episode of Impact Wrestling, Ray started a rivalry with X Division Champion Austin Aries, after interrupting an X Division Championship match between Aries, Anthony Nese, Kid Kash and Zema Ion.
 The rivalry between Ray and Aries continued on April 15 at Lockdown, where the two were on opposing teams in the annual Lethal Lockdown match.
-On April 12, 2012 Episode of Impact, Ray with Eric Bischoff & Ric Flair &Kazarian & Christopher Daniels & Gunner defeated A.J.
-Styles (w/Garett Bischoff & Austin Aries & Mr. Anderson).
+On the April 12, 2012 episode of Impact, Ray with Eric Bischoff, Flair, Kazarian, Daniels and Gunner defeated Styles with Garett Bischoff, Aries and Mr. Anderson.
 Aries' team, led by Garett Bischoff, ended up defeating Ray's team, led by Eric Bischoff.
 On May 13 at Sacrifice, Ray was defeated by Aries in a singles match.
 Afterwards, Ray returned to his rivalry with Abyss, when his supposed brother Joseph Park accused him of Abyss' disappearance.
 On June 10 at Slammiversary, Park defeated Ray in an Anything Goes match, following interference from Abyss.
 On the following episode of Impact Wrestling, Ray entered the 2012 Bound for Glory Series, taking part in the opening gauntlet match, from which he was eliminated by an interfering Abyss.
 Ray and Park had a rematch on the July 12 episode of Impact Wrestling in an Anything Goes match, which Ray won after hitting his opponent with a chain.
 After the match, Park attacked Ray and hit him with Abyss' signature Black Hole Slam.